Skip to main content

 public void onSuccess(String url) {

-// Upload successful, call the SDK's success method, passing back the remote address of the image
+// Upload successful, call the SDK's success method and pass back the remote address of the image

 uploader.success(Uri.parse(url));